 Last year, scams skyrockets on social media by about 150 percent.
+We’ve listed crucial social media risks essential to avoid for your personal or business social media accounts.
 Authoritative websites like Facebook, Instagram, Twitter, and LinkedIn were all affected as the battle between scammers continue to rise.
 And it will only continue to increase unless users do something about the issue.
 If you own a business, indeed, you’d want to take heed of the issue today!
-The following are security risks every company should be aware of.
+The following are security risks K2 Analytics wants to ensure every company is aware of.

 In 2014, US Airways accidentally posted an inappropriate image to the company’s Twitter feed.
 As predicted, it was condoned by many users as it became the center of attention for days.
 Even though the business made it through the grueling scrutiny, it’s safe to say the human error can escalate a situation.

 In relation to human error, carelessness can pose a threat to all your accounts, and this can bring severe consequences.
 Simply leaving your account open, for instance, can pose social media risks to yourself and to all your followers.

 What’s worse, if the spammy message delivers them on “behalf of your company,” you can risk losing followers.

 One of the most unethical tricks cyber crooks use is phishing scams.
 They replicate authoritative websites to deceit others into providing them their personal information.
 This can be about bank details, passwords, social security, and more.
 The issue is so grave that attempts in phishing soared about 500 percent last year.
 Who are they targeting?
 Users of Facebook, Instagram, Twitter, and LinkedIn.

 One notable example of this was the Facebook “fake friend” attack in 2016.
 According to Kaspersky Lab, thousands of users were notified that a friend mentioned them in a comment.
 After clicking on the message, it automatically downloads a Chrome browser extension that maliciously attacks their computer.